 Thanksgiving is the busiest travel holiday of the year.
 According to AAA, more than 55 million people will kick off their holiday week by traveling 50 miles or more.
 This Thanksgiving is projected to mark the second-highest travel holiday since 2005.
 About 1.6 million more people are traveling this holiday, a 2.9% increase from last year.

-If you plan on driving, be prepared for delays.
+If you plan on driving are here some Thanksgiving Driving Safety tips, be prepared for delays.
 Be respectful of other drivers and follow the rules of the road.
 Many auto accidents are a result of driver frustration.
 There were 20% more fatal crashes nationally in the 5 p.m. to 7 p.m. travel period during the Thanksgiving holiday.
 Not surprisingly, more crashes occurred in the rain and in inclement weather conditions, and 40% of the fatal Thanksgiving crashes involved drinking and driving, according to the Highway Traffic Safety Administration (NHTSA).

 As experienced Miami auto accident attorneys, we know the devastation a car accident can cause.
 It can ruin more than just your holiday.
-Here are some safe driving tips to help you arrive safely at your destination this Thanksgiving.
+Here are some Thanksgiving Driving Safety tips to help you arrive safely at your destination.

 - Avoid driving at the most dangerous times.
 Many drivers think it is best to begin their trip very early in the morning or late into the night to avoid the traffic.
 However, this strategy comes with risk.
 Driving between midnight and 6 a.m. is considered the most dangerous time to be on the roads.

 - Do not drive drowsy.
 Driving drowsy can produce some of the same side effects as drunk driving.
 Listen to your body.
 If you are excessively yawning, missing traffic signs and exits or find yourself drifting lanes.
 It is time to pull over and take a break.